mricon/grokmirror/man/grok-manifest.1.rst

 -----------
 Call grok-manifest from a git post-update or post-receive hook to create the latest repository manifest.
-This manifest file is downloaded by mirror slaves (if newer than what they already have) and used to only clone/pull the repositories that have changed since the mirror's last run.
+This manifest file is downloaded by mirroring systems (if manifest is newer than what they already have) and used to only clone/pull the repositories that have changed since the grok-pull's last run.

 OPTIONS
 -------
-  --version             show program's version number and exit -h, --help            show this help message and exit -m MANIFILE, --manifest=MANIFILE
+  --version             show program's version number and exit -h, --help            show this help message and exit --cfgfile=CFGFILE     Path to grokmirror.conf containing a [manifest] section -m MANIFILE, --manifest=MANIFILE
                         Location of manifest.js or manifest.js.gz
   -t TOPLEVEL, --toplevel=TOPLEVEL